 Enabling access to the medium with determinism is one of the main requirements to better support time-sensitive applications.
 It is well known that long frame transmissions occupying the channel contributes to increased worst-case latency.
-The triggered operation defined in 802.11ax provides support by centralizing channel access, which enables better control of the latency.
+The triggered operation defined in 802.11ax provides support by centralizing channel access, which enables better control of the latency within a predefined time window.
 The restricted TWT (Target Wake Time) service periods were introduced in the 802.11be Draft to further increase the predictability of channel access.
 The TWT feature, originally defined in 802.11ax for power save, can also be used for scheduling data transmissions.
 The restricted TWT (rTWT) was introduced as a special type of TWT where time-sensitive traffic receives high priority, and service periods can be aligned with the corresponding 802.1Qbv gate open times.
 STAs can negotiate participation within rTWT service periods scheduled by the AP, which broadcasts the rTWT schedule for the BSS.
-EHT STAs are required to stop their transmissions before rTWT SPs and legacy STAs are quieted during r-TWT SPs, thus creating the protection for time-sensitive data.
+802.11be STAs that support the r-TWT feature are required to stop their transmissions before rTWT service periods and legacy STAs are quieted during rTWT service periods, thus creating the protection for time-sensitive data.
 The rTWT can be operated in trigger-mode where the AP is responsible for triggering the member STAs providing further latency/efficiency improvement.
 The rTWT is an optional feature in the 802.11be Draft, hence it is important that STAs in the BSS support the feature to ensure predictability of channel access.
 The rTWT feature is expected to be used in managed networks where policies and tools are in place to ensure minimal capabilities are required in alignment with the performance expectations.

+The table below summarizes a relevant 802.11 features and P802.11be enhancements in support of TSN tools in different areas.